 Chris Biscoe - Reeds

 Alan Boyd filmed the evening, and the sound-man Luc Saint-Martin recorded it on ProTools.

-A couple of years ago I produced an album - The Fetch - for my old Affinity bandmate Linda Hoyle.
+A couple of years ago I composed and produced this album - The Fetch - for my old Affinity bandmate Linda Hoyle.

 The CD was released on Angel Air Records.